2018ik/2018ik.github.io/_wiki/love.markdown

 It is not enough to revere God, fear God, worship God; love is the basic requirement to realize and participate in the things which God has ordained (Mark 12:30).

+## Significance

+Everything comes out of our loving relationship with God.
+Without love, our enjoyment and experience of Christ will not last.

 ## Types of Love

 ### First Love